EarthByte/pyBacktrack/docs/pybacktrack_paleo_bathymetry.rst

 The rift grids cover all submerged continental crust, not just those areas that have undergone rifting.
 Submerged continental crust is where the total sediment thickness grid contains valid values but the age grid does not (ie, submerged crust that is non oceanic).

-The rift grids were generated with ``misc/generate_rift_grids.py`` using the Müller 2019 deforming plate model:
+The rift grids were generated with ``pybacktrack/supplementary/generate_rift_grids.py`` using the Müller 2019 deforming plate model:

 * Müller, R. D., Zahirovic, S., Williams, S. E., Cannon, J., Seton, M., Bower, D. J., Tetley, M. G., Heine, C., Le Breton, E., Liu, S., Russell, S. H. J., Yang, T., Leonard, J., and Gurnis, M. (2019), `A global plate model including lithospheric deformation along major rifts and orogens since the Triassic.
 Tectonics, vol. 38, <https://doi.org/10.1029/2018TC005462>`_.

+.. note:: The rift generation script ``pybacktrack/supplementary/generate_rift_grids.py`` can be obtained by :ref:`installing the supplementary scripts <pybacktrack_install_supplementary>`.

 This paragraph gives a brief overview of rift gridding...
 First, grid points on continental crust that have undergone *extensional* deformation (rifting) during their most recent deformation period have their rift start and end ages assigned